Abberit/mern-todo-app/tutorial.md

 At the end of tutorial you will have TODO web application hosted on Linode server alongside with MongoDB and Node backend.

 # Prerequisites
-* Node.js and yarn installed.
+* Node.js and yarn installed on local dev machine.
-* MongoDB database installed.
+* MongoDB database installed on local dev machine.

 # Create MERN app from scratch